Computer data storage: Secondary

-Tertiary storage
+Tertiary

-Tertiary storage or tertiary memory is a level below secondary storage.
-Typically, it involves a robotic mechanism which will mount (insert) and dismount removable mass storage media into a storage device according to the system's demands; such data are often copied to secondary storage before use.
-It is primarily used for archiving rarely accessed information since it is much slower than secondary storage (e.g. 5–60 seconds vs. 1–10 milliseconds).
+Tertiary storage or tertiary memory typically involves a robotic arm which mounts and dismount removable mass storage media from a catalog database into a storage device according to the system's demands.
+It is primarily used for archiving rarely accessed information, since it is much slower than secondary storage (e.g. 5–60 seconds vs. 1–10 milliseconds).
 This is primarily useful for extraordinarily large data stores, accessed without human operators.
-Typical examples include tape libraries and optical jukeboxes.
+Typical examples include tape libraries, optical jukeboxes, and massive arrays of idle disks (MAID).

-When a computer needs to read information from the tertiary storage, it will first consult a catalog database to determine which tape or disc contains the information.
-Next, the computer will instruct a robotic arm to fetch the medium and place it in a drive.
-When the computer has finished reading the information, the robotic arm will return the medium to its place in the library.

 Tertiary storage is also known as nearline storage because it is "near to online".
-The formal distinction between online, nearline, and offline storage is:
+Hierarchical storage management is an archiving strategy involving automatically migrating long-unused files from fast hard disk storage to libraries or jukeboxes.